Lyndsay Hayhurst

 Isra Iqbal

-Isra Iqbal is currently a Master of Science (MSc) Candidate at the school of Kinesiology and Health Science at York University in Toronto, Canada.
+Isra Iqbal is a PhD student in the School of Kinesiology at Western University in London, Ontario, Canada.
 Her research interests include sport for development and peace (SDP), safe sport initiatives, the sociology of sports science, policy and advocacy, international development, and exploring the dynamic nature of sport and its impact on women, children and youth globally.
-Currently, she is working on her thesis where she is exploring the implementation (or lack of) ‘safe sport’ policies within sport for development (SFD) organizations that operate child and youth-based programming within global South contexts.
+Her MSc thesis explored the implementation (or lack of) ‘safe sport’ policies within sport for development (SFD) organizations that operated child and youth-based programming within global South contexts.
 Isra hopes to venture and explore various other domains of this field including the sociology of sports medicine and rehabilitative practices through integrated approaches of biomedical and sociological models.

 https://www.linkedin.com/in/isra-iqbal-537124208/